Strategic consultative selling model: The 2023 guideBy Alayna Moxness

 The conversation: Ask

 Gong.io found that the ideal number of questions in the most successful discovery calls is between 11 and 14.
 With fewer than 11, you may not get all of the information you need, and more than 14 makes the prospect feel like they are being interrogated.
-11 to 14 is that happy medium that is jusssstttt right.
+This ballpark of 11 to 14 is that happy medium that is jusssstttt right.

 Next steps: Solve